IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 While human rights treaties prohibit discrimination based on sex, it is understood to include gender discrimination.
 So both discrimination based on beliefs, assumptions, about men and women, and that based on observable sex differences is prohibited.[^45]

 Importantly,
 - Discrimination against men can occur due to the *effect or result* of policy or programs impairing men's rights.
+It does not have to been intentional.
 - Discrimination includes acts and *failing to act* when it is required (omissions).[^46]
 - States also have a due diligence obligation to protect men from discrimination from non-State actors.[^47] [^48] [^49] [^50] [^51] For example, states must enact laws that prohibit discrimination.
 - Discrimination also includes incitement to discriminate and harassment.[^52] [^53]
-- Discrimaintino includes direct and indirect discrimaintion.[^54]
+- Discrimination includes direct and indirect discrimaintion.[^54]

 > Subparagraph (d)  establishes an  obligation of States parties to abstain  from  engaging  in  any  act or  practice  of  direct  or  indirect discrimination  against  women.
 States  parties must  ensure that State institutions, agents, laws and policies do not directly or explicitly  discriminate  against  women.
-They  must  also  ensure  that  any  laws,  policies  or  actions  that  have the **effect or result** of generating discrimination are abolished.[^55]
+They  must  also  ensure  that  any  laws,  policies  or  actions  that  have the **effect or result** of generating discrimination are abolished.

 **See page on discrimination for more about discrimination.**